 - Preheat oven to 350 degrees.
 Line a cookie sheet with foil or parchment for easy cleanup.

 - Meatballs: In a great big bowl, mix the ground meat, garlic powder, onion powder, Italian parsley, thyme, oregano, eggs, cheese, salt and pepper.
 This mixes well with your hands.

 - Using a large scoop, or your hands, scoop a golf ball size ball of meat.
 Round the meat with your hands and place on the cookie sheet.
 Repeat until the sheet is full.
 You would have about 20 meatballs.
-It is okay that they are close together.
 They don't expand in the oven.

 - Add the garlic and cook another 1 minute.
+Add the zucchini noodles and stir constantly.
+Just hot enough to cook - about 3-4 minutes.
+Do not overcook or they will turn soggy.
 Remove the skillet from the heat.
 Add the lemon zest, Italian parsley and Parmesan cheese.

 - Heat up the pasta sauce in the microwave or a pot on the stove until almost bubbly.